Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 • Steve is a distributor for the wellness MLM Fit+, which employs the 2X3 matrix MLM structure.
 This means that each distributor can recruit two people under them, and the matrix will have three levels.

-• This means Steve has 15 positions to fill the matrix.
+• This means Steve has 15 positions to fill within the matrix.

 • The company also offers a position bonus of $25 for the successful placement of recruits within the matrix.